Our Alcohol Research

-We study the brain to understand how we can help people to make healthy and societally beneficial decisions in complex social situations.
+We are an interdisciplinary team that studies the brain to understand how we can help people to make healthy and societally beneficial decisions in complex social situations.

 Humans are social animals.